gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Layouts/Flex.md

 # Flex

 The Flex layout element is a powerful tool for arranging elements within your application interface.
-It allows for flexible and efficient organization of components, making it ideal for both simple and complex designs.
+It allows for flexible and efficient organization of components, making it ideal for creating responsive designs that adjusts automatically for different screen sizes.

 ## Key Properties of the Flex Layout Element